galaxyproject/galaxy-hub/src/admin/config/windows/index.md

 sudo apt install git.
 ~~~~

-Clone the Galaxy github repository to a folder of your choice.
+Clone the Galaxy GitHub repository to a folder of your choice.
 ~~~~
 git clone https://github.com/galaxyproject/galaxy.git
 ~~~~